ilmax/site/content/posts/k3s-raspberry-pi-worker/index.md

 helm install prometheus prometheus-community/prometheus --namespace monitoring --create-namespace
 ```

+1. Configure lens metrics to use Helm
+1. Specify the Prometheus service address

-In Lens, from the catalog, go to the cluster setting -> Metrics and set the Prometheus service address to `monitoring/prometheus-server:80`
+In Lens, from the catalog, go to the cluster setting -> Metrics and set the Prometheus service address to `monitoring/prometheus-server:80` as shown below:

+{{<figure src="lens-metrics-config.png" alt="Lens cluster metrics configuration" caption="*The cluster metrics configuration in Lens*" nozoom=true >}}

 ## Conclusions